Blink Security Camera System Costs and Pricing

 The Blink Mini 2 improves on the first-gen Mini by adding a weatherproof camera body.
 That means it can work outdoors.
 It also has a small spotlight just above the lens that can function both as a motion-activated security light and a light source for color night vision.
 But the greatest improvement is the addition of A.I. person detection.
 That feature is reserved for those who have a Blink cloud subscription.
 Still, it can do more than the Blink Mini for only a few bucks more.

-Of course, not everyone needs floodlights outdoors.
-If that’s the case, go with the Blink Outdoor 4.
-At $99.99, it offers a wire-free setup, a 143-degree viewing angle (compared to 110-degree in the previous version), advanced motion detection technology, and person detection.
-Just note that person detection requires a cloud subscription, unlike the Nest Cam (battery) we reviewed that offers the feature right out of the box.
+At $99.99, it offers a wireless setup, a 143-degree viewing angle, smart motion detection capabilities, and person detection.
+That last feature requires a cloud subscription, unlike the Nest Cam (battery) we reviewed, which offers the feature right out of the box.

 Bundle Pricing